 Safety notices Installing, removing, and replacing PCI adapters Model 31E/2B, 31E/1C, or 31E/2C PCI adapters Installing a PCI adapter in the 31E/2B, 31E/1C, or 31E/2C server with power off Removing a PCI adapter from the 31E/2B, 31E/1C, or 31E/2C server with the power off Replacing a PCI adapter in the 31E/2B, 31E/1C, or 31E/2C server with the power off.
-Model 31E/2B.
-31E/1C, or 31E/2C PCIe RAID and SSD SAS adapters Installing a PCIe RAID and SSD SAS adapter in the 31E/2B.
-31E/1C. or 31E/2C server with the power off 13 Removing a PCIe RAID and SSD SAS adapter from the 31E/2B, 31E/1C, or 31E/2C server with the power off Replacing a PCIe RAID and SSD SAS adapter in the 31E/2B 31E/1C or 31E/2C server with the power off Removing and replacing the tailstock on a PCI adapter Related procedures for installing and removing PCI adapters for the 31E/2B.
-31E/1C. or 31E/2C Before vou begin Identifying a failing part for the $31F/2B$ $31F/1C$ or $31F/2C$ Control nanel LFDs Identifying a failing part in an AIX system or logical partition Locating a failing part in an AIX system or logical partition Activating the indicator light for the failing part Deactivating the failing-part indicator light Identifying a failing part in a Linux system or logical partition Locating a failing part in a Linux system or logical partition Evoluting a failing part in a Linux system of logical partition Activating the indicator light for the failing part Activating the indicator light for the failing part.
-Deactivating the falling-part indicator light.
-Locating a failing part in a virtual 1/O Server system or logical partition.
-Identifying a part by using the virtual I/O Server Handling static-sensitive devices Shutting down logical partitions Updating the worldwide port name for a new 2766, 2787, 280E, 5735, 576B, or 5774 IOA Placing the 31E/2B, 31E/1C, or 31E/2C system into the service or operating position Placing the rack-mounted 31E/2B, 31E/1C, or 31E/2C into the service position Placing the rack-mounted 31E/2B, 31E/1C, or 31E/2C into the operating position.
-Removing and replacing covers for the 31E/2B, 31E/1C, or 31E/2C Removing the service access cover for the $31E/2B$ , $31E/1C$ , or $31E/2C$ Installing the service access cover for the 31E/2B, 31E/1C, or 31E/2C.
-Disconnecting the power cords from the 31E/2B, 31E/1C, or 31E/2C Connecting the power cords to the 31E/2B, 31E/1C, or 31E/2C Installing a part by using the HMC Removing a part by using the HMC Replacing a part by using the HMC Verifying the installed part Verifying an installed feature or replaced part in an AIX system or logical partition Verifying the installed part in a Linux system or logical partition Verifying an installed part by using stand-alone diagnostics Verifying the installed part by using the HMC.
-Activating and deactivating LEDs by using the HMC Deactivating a system attention LED or partition LED Activating or deactivating an identify LED Viewing serviceable events by using the HMC.
+Model 31E/2B, 31E/1C, or 31E/2C PCIe RAID and SSD SAS adapters Installing a PCIe RAID and SSD SAS adapter in the 31E/2B, 31E/1C, or 31E/2C server with the power off 13 Removing a PCIe RAID and SSD SAS adapter from the 31E/2B, 31E/1C, or 31E/2C server with the power off 16 Replacing a PCIe RAID and SSD SAS adapter in the 31E/2B, 31E/1C, or 31E/2C server with the power off 19 Removing and replacing the tailstock on a PCI adapter.
+Related procedures for installing and removing PCI adapters for the 31E/2B, 31E/1C, or 31E/2C Before you begin Identifying a failing part for the $31E/2B$, $31E/1C$, or $31E/2C$.
+Control panel LEDs Identifying a failing part in an AIX system or logical partition Locating a failing part in an AIX system or logical partition Activating the indicator light for the failing part Deactivating the failing-part indicator light Identifying a failing part in a Linux system or logical partition Locating a failing part in a Linux system or logical partition Finding the location code of a failing part in a Linux system or logical partition Activating the indicator light for the failing part Locating a failing part in a Virtual I/O Server system or logical partition.
+Identifying a part by using the Virtual I/O Server Safety notices.
+Handling static-sensitive devices Shutting down logical partitions Updating the worldwide port name for a new 2766, 2787, 280E, 5735, 576B, or 5774 IOA Placing the 31E/2B, 31E/1C, or 31E/2C system into the service or operating position Placing the rack-mounted 31E/2B, 31E/1C, or 31E/2C into the service position Placing the rack-mounted 31E/2B, 31E/1C, or 31E/2C into the operating position Removing and replacing covers for the 31E/2B, 31E/1C, or 31E/2C Removing the service access cover for the 31E/2B, 31E/1C, or 31E/2C Installing the service access cover for the 31E/2B, 31E/1C, or 31E/2C Disconnecting the power cords from the 31E/2B, 31E/1C, or 31E/2C Connecting the power cords to the 31E/2B, 31E/1C, or 31E/2C Installing a part by using the HMC Removing a part by using the HMC Replacing a part by using the HMC Verifying the installed part Verifying an installed feature or replaced part in an AIX system or logical partition Verifying the installed part in a Linux system or logical partition Verifying an installed part by using stand-alone diagnostics Verifying the installed part by using the HMC.
+Activating and deactivating LEDs by using the HMC Deactivating a system attention LED or partition LED Activating or deactivating an identify LED.
+Viewing serviceable events by using the HMC.
 Verifying the installed part by using the SDMC Activating and deactivating LEDs by using the SDMC Deactivating a system attention LED or partition LED Activating or deactivating an identify LED by using the SDMC